nauam/Courses/docs/learning/howto/welcome-project-starter.md

 docker-compose up -d
 ```

 This process can take some time.
-To check if QW Control is ready to use, follow the logs using the commands in the next section.
+To check if Rundeck is ready to use, follow the logs using the commands in the next section.

-## Monitoring QW Control
+## Monitoring Rundeck

-If you want to see QW Control logs in real-time, open a new terminal window and execute the following command:
+If you want to see Rundeck logs in real-time, open a new terminal window and execute the following command:

 ```
-docker logs -f qwcontrol
+docker logs -f rundeck
 ```

 > Alternatively leave off the `-d` from the `docker-compose up` command above and all the logs will be printed on screen.

 ## Accessing Welcome Project (note the images are for the Enterprise Welcome Project)

-To access QW Control, head to[ http://localhost:4440](http://localhost:4440) in your web browser.
+To access Rundeck, head to[ http://localhost:4440](http://localhost:4440) in your web browser.

 Log in using the following credentials: username: `admin` and password: `admin`